gonzalo-sosa-rolon/financing-oop/README.md

 The idea of this article is to introduce some C++ design patterns using finance concepts.
 We assume that the reader has knowledge about finance derivatives (bonds, stocks, options, trading strategies) and experience developing in C++ and he want to improve its designing skills.

+This article will contain a lot of questions and answers that will guide to the reader to understand how we think when we are dealing with object programming.

 # Object oriented programming paradigm

 Object oriented programming is a programming paradigm where we design our software through objects whose interact between themselves, define functionality and provide the information that we need in our application.